Henry Lee (forensic scientist)

-Henry Chang-Yu Lee (李昌鈺 (Lǐ Chāngyù); born November 22, 1938) is a Taiwanese and American forensic scientist and biochemist.
+Henry Chang-Yu Lee (李昌鈺 (Lǐ Chāngyù); November 22, 1938 – March 27, 2026) was a Chinese-American forensic scientist and biochemist.

 Early life and education

-Lee was born in Rugao, Jiangsu, China, the eleventh of thirteen children.
-His family moved to Taiwan at the end of the Chinese Civil War.
+Lee was born in Rugao, Jiangsu, China, on November 22, 1938, the eleventh of thirteen children.
+His family moved to Shanghai in 1942, and then moved to Taiwan at the end of the Chinese Civil War.
 His father, who was traveling separately from the rest of the family on the Taiping, disappeared when the passenger ship sank in 1949.

 In 1960, Lee graduated from Central Police College with a Bachelor of Arts in police administration.
-He became a police officer in the Taipei Police Department, where he rose to the rank of captain at age 22, the youngest captain in Taiwanese history.
+He became a police officer in the Taipei Police Department, where he rose to the rank of captain at age 22, the youngest captain in Taiwan's history.

 Lee relocated to the United States with his wife in 1965.
 He re-enrolled in college to study forensic science in New York City, where he graduated from the John Jay College of Criminal Justice with a Bachelor of Science (B.S.) in forensic science 1972.
 He then earned a Master of Science (M.S.) in 1974 and his Ph.D. in 1975, both in biochemistry from New York University.
-His doctoral dissertation, completed under Professor Sylvia Lee-huang, was titled, "A new function of Escherichia coli elongation factor G in chain initiation".
+His doctoral dissertation, completed under his sister, Professor Sylvia Lee-Huang, was titled, "A new function of Escherichia coli elongation factor G in chain initiation".

 Career

-Lee was chief emeritus for the Connecticut State Police during 2000 to 2010, commissioner of Public Safety for Connecticut during 1998 to 2000, and Connecticut's chief criminalist and director of the state police forensic laboratory from 1978 to 2000.
+Lee was chief emeritus for the Connecticut State Police from 2000 to 2010, commissioner of Public Safety for Connecticut during 1998 to 2000 and Connecticut's chief criminalist and director of the state police forensic laboratory from 1978 to 2000.

 In 2004, a crime documentary series hosted by Lee, Trace Evidence: The Case Files of Dr. Henry Lee, aired on the then Court TV network (now truTV).
-He has appeared on Chinese television and online programs such as KangXi Lai Le in Taiwan, and Voice and Beyond the Edge in China Central Television on mainland China.
+He appeared on Chinese television and online programs such as KangXi Lai Le in Taiwan, and Voice and Beyond the Edge in China Central Television on mainland China.

-His biography, True Crime Experiences with Dr. Henry Chang-Yu Lee was authored by attorney Daniel Hong Deng of Rosemead, California.
+His biography, True Crime Experiences with Dr. Henry Chang-Yu Lee, was authored by attorney Daniel Hong Deng of Rosemead, California.

-He is the founder of the Henry C. Lee Institute of Forensic Science, affiliated with the University of New Haven.
+He was the founder of the Henry C. Lee Institute of Forensic Science, affiliated with the University of New Haven.